Japanese invasion money: History

 The Southern Development Bank provided financial services in areas occupied by the Japanese military.
 Southern Development Bank notes were used as de facto military scrip.
 In December 1942, the outstanding balance of Southern Development Bank notes stood at more than 470 million.
 In March 1945, it was more than 13 billion.

 Already engaged in war with China, in 1940 the Japanese expanded the scope of their military operations in Asia and entered the Second World War in late 1941 with the attack on Pearl Harbor.
 Japan invaded various Asian countries, occupying vast territories and setting up military administrations.

-Beginning with the capture of the Philippines, the Japanese military confiscated all hard currency, both on a federal and individual level, replacing it with locally printed notes bearing a proclamation of military issue.
+Beginning with the capture of the Philippines, the Japanese military confiscated all hard currency, on both federal and individual levels, replacing it with locally printed notes bearing a proclamation of military issue.
 All notes bore the name of the Imperial Japanese government.
 Some notes proclaimed the "promises to pay the bearer on demand".
-Called “Mickey Mouse Money" by local Filipinos, it was valueless after the overthrow of the Japanese, and tons of it were burned.
+Called "Mickey Mouse Money" by local Filipinos, it was valueless after the overthrow of the Japanese, and tons of it were burned.
 Japanese troops were ordered to destroy bank records and any remaining currency prior to capitulation.

 With the end of World War II, the currency circulated bearing the Japanese name immediately lost any value it once possessed and was discarded en masse.
-Money that was issued included the Philippines, Burma (now Myanmar), Malaya, North Borneo and Sarawak (now Malaysia), Singapore, Brunei, the Dutch East Indies (now Indonesia) and some areas of Oceania (New Guinea and the Solomon and Gilbert islands).
+Money that was issued included the Philippines, Burma (now Myanmar), Malaya, North Borneo and Sarawak (now Malaysia), Singapore, Brunei, the Dutch East Indies (now Indonesia) and some areas of Oceania (New Guinea and the Solomon and Gilbert Islands).
 Large amounts of the currency were obtained by Allied forces and civilians at the end of the war.
 Many were kept as wartime souvenirs, and are now in both private and museum collections.

-The Philippines
+Philippines

 On 10 December 1941 Japanese troops landed on Luzon.
 The Japanese invaded Manila on 2 January 1942, and in the process captured more than $20.5 Million in U.S. and local cash and an unknown amount of foreign currency and bullion.
 The Japanese used this hard currency abroad to purchase raw materials, rice and weapons to fuel and feed its war machine.
 In its place, the Japanese issued several series of fiat currency.
 The first issue in 1942 consisted of denominations of 1, 5, 10 and 50 centavos and 1, 5, and 10 Pesos.

 1943 brought "replacement notes" of the 1, 5 and 10 Pesos.
 1944 ushered in a 100 Peso note and soon after an inflationary 500 Pesos note.
 Near the end of the war in 1945 the Japanese issued a 1,000 Pesos note.
 Plates for this note were completed in Manila shortly before U.S. troops entered the city on 3 February 1945, and the Japanese printed the 1,000 Pesos note while they were retreating from Manila to Baguio.
 The Japanese were on the defensive and short of supplies.
 They diluted printer's ink with duplicator fluid to stretch stores.